General Insurance

 How does a home purchase affect my insurance needs?

-A home purchase requires a homeowners policy before the mortgage closes — lenders mandate it.
+A home purchase requires a homeowners policy before the mortgage closes, lenders mandate it.
 Beyond the base dwelling coverage, you should reassess personal property limits, add umbrella liability if your net worth has grown, and consider bundling auto coverage with the same carrier for a multi-policy discount of typically 5–15%.
+Carriers such as State Farm, Allstate, and Travelers routinely offer these bundling discounts.

 AR